TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 |           ![Wemos reading weather data code](Fritzing%20wemos.png)           |
 |:-------------------------------------------------------------------------:|
 | Connecting schema weather station + DHT22 temperature and humidity sensor |

+Martin connected the wemos to the wifi and wrote the postrequest with some values hardcoded for now.
+This remains to be tested.